Accessibility Services (Disability Services)

 If you are a veteran, please also contact in Student Development (A-131) 716.614.6490 for transition questions and assistance with issues such as the admissions process and available financial support from the VA.

 NCCC’s Academic Achievement Center (AAC) coordinates free tutoring for ALL students on campus (tutoring is not considered an accommodation). for a class today!
-NCCC also maintains several for student use dedicated to Writing, Math, Science, Digital Media and more.
+NCCC also offers a Learning Commons area with labs on the 2nd floor of D-Building for student use dedicated to Writing, Math, Science, Accounting and more.

 If you have a learning disability related to reading comprehension, the Academic Achievement Center offers elective and remedial courses on reading, study strategies, and critical thinking.
 The college also has a site license for .
 You may of this literacy program from the Adaptive Technology Specialist.